jfjacobo/calculator-app/README.md

 This project is a basic calculator app that takes 2 inputs, value A and value B to perform a sum, rest, multiplication, or division.

-This project implements some basic classes from bootstrap that are used in the divs and buttons to have a better looking page.
+This project implements some basic classes from Bootstrap that are used in the divs and buttons to have a better-looking page.

 ## Development server